 Adjunct Instructor Position:

-Bank Street College, Graduate School of Education, is looking for an adjunct for the following course to be taught in the Summer of 2021.
+Bank Street College, Graduate School of Education, is looking for an adjunct to co-teach the following course in the Summer of 2021.
 The course is part of the Leadership in Mathematics Education Program.
 This program is designed for elementary or middle school teachers, coaches, or administrators who want to become mathematics leaders and earn New York State School Building Leader certification.
 It is a unique program that combines opportunities for candidates to learn more mathematics, enhance mathematics pedagogy, delve deeply into professional development issues, and learn a full range of essential school leadership skills.

 Credits: 3 credits